I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 Babouches, Moroccan slippers

-Moroccan spices for sale, the souks of Marrakech
+Moroccan spices for sale

 And last but not least: the spices.
 If you ever travel to Morocco, don’t forget the spices.
-Turmeric, chili, pepper, cinnamon, cumin, saffron, coriander… And all the fantastic herbs they use here, beginning from mint.
+Turmeric, chili, pepper, cinnamon, cumin, saffron, coriander… And all the fantastic herbs they make use of here, beginning from mint.

-Tasty Moroccan herbs and spices
+Moroccan herbs and spices in the souks of Marrakech

 More on Morocco Travel:

-- My other posts on Morocco
+- My all posts on Morocco

 - Visit Marrakech, the official Marrakech Tourism website